Kamaitachi (band): History

 Kamaitachi was formed in October 1985 by drummer Ken-chan and bassist Mogwai.
+They reportedly took their name from an encyclopedia of yōkai; presumably the entry for the creature of the same name.
+The band gave outlandish live performances that often saw them banned from live houses.
 After several member changes, vocalist Sceana and guitarist Kazzy joined completing the final lineup.
-They signed with Free-Will in 1989 and released their debut album, Itachigokko, in September.
-The album sold out by pre-orders alone, so a second press was released the following year under the title, Super Itachigokko.
-That year the band signed to Toy's Factory and in September released their major debut, Hachamecha Kyou.
+Kazzy was originally a bassist, but switched to guitar in order to play with Kamaitachi and they started recording their first album three months later.
+The band signed with Free-Will in 1989 and released their debut album, Itachigokko, in September.
+The album sold out by pre-orders alone, so a second press was released the following year under the title Super Itachigokko.

+Also in 1990, the band signed to Toy's Factory and in September released their major debut, Hachamecha Kyou.
 They released their third album, Jekyll to Hyde -Masturbation-, on June 1, 1991.
 However, at a June 26 concert they announced they would disband after their last concert on September 6, 1991, for unknown reasons.
 Later that month a single and a compilation album, both titled "I Love You", were released to fulfill their contract.

 After disbanding, Ken-chan started using the stagename "Kenzi" and started the band The Dead Pop Stars and the long-running hardcore punk act Anti Feminism.
 Sceana and Kazzy formed the industrial rock duo Genkaku Allergy, while Mogwai performs in the punk band Flesh for Flankenstein.

 To celebrate the 30th anniversary of his musical activities, Kenzi held a special concert on October 12, 2015 at Shinjuku Blaze.
 Kenzi, Sceana, and Mogwai performed four songs as Kamaitachi with guest guitarist Sheja.
 They reunited again to perform on the first day of the Visual Japan Summit on October 14, 2016 at Makuhari Messe.
 They then performed two more shows, a one-man live at Shinjuku Loft on January 14, 2017 and a show at Kyoto Muse on April 1, before playing a final concert at Akasaka Blitz on August 5.

+Influences

+Ken-chan and Mogwai first became interested in rock music because of Yellow Magic Orchestra, but both said they could not afford synthesizers.
+Ken-chan was influenced by The Stalin to put on wild stage shows in order to stand out.
+He admired the double bass drumming of Cozy Powell and, as of mid-1990, had recently come to admire Rikki Rockett of Poison for his showmanship.
+Mogwai cited Gene Simmons of Kiss as his favorite bassist.
+Sceana had always liked thrash metal, such as "I'll Kill You"-era X, and expressed admiration for X guitarist Hide and D'erlanger guitarist Cipher due to their stage presences.
+Kazzy started playing bass because of Sid Vicious and Nikki Sixx, but cited guitarists Jun Shimoyama of The Roosters and Cipher as some of his favorite artists as of mid-1990.